 - needing multiple visits during the same heating season;

 - constantly writing checks just to keep your house comfortably warm.

 A general rule to remember: if yearly repair costs reach half of the present value of the heating system, it’s most likely time to replace your furnace.

 2. Energy Efficiency

-Are your heating are a little higher than this time last year?
+Are your energy are a little more than this time last year?
 That may be a sign that some part of your heating system is weakening.
 Most companies can give you a residential energy audit which can point out easily remedied inefficiencies like weather-stripping around your doors and windows or attic insulation.
-It may also be the first step in discovering if your heating unit is going out.
-Older heating units can be very inefficient, while newer systems are much more efficient at heating your home.
-Also, upgrading to a high-efficiency product could mean tax credits or utility rebates and incentives to help you recoup the cost of the new system.
+It may also be the first step in discovering if your heating unit is giving up.
+Older heating systems can be very inefficient, while newer systems are much more efficient at heating your home.
+Also, upgrading to a high-efficiency product could mean tax credits or utility rebates and incentives to help you recoup the cost of your new system.

 3. Old Age

 Heating units were never designed to last until the end of time.
-Newer, more efficient units are coming out all the time.
-But how long should your unit last?
+Better, more efficient technology is coming out all the time.
+But how long should your heating unit last?
 The magic number for a furnace or boiler is 15 years.
 But keep in mind many old heating units operate at an efficiency of just 65% or less!
-A replacement that’s been qualified with the Energy Star rating can be up to 30% more efficient, and that’s a difference you’ll notice in your home and your wallet.
+A replacement that’s been qualified with the Energy Star rating can be up to 30% more efficient, and that’s a difference you’ll notice in your home and your bank account.

 4. Excessive Noise

 If you have to raise your voice to talk because your system is abnormally loud, that could be a sign that your duct system is undersized and too much air is being pushed through too small an opening.